joesingo/cms/readme.md

           be converted from Markdown, so you will have to use HTML for any formatting.

-    cms will also add some extra options that will be passed to the templating engine that you may wish to make use of:
+* **Content section**

+    This section contains the actual content for the page, written in Markdown.

+## Templates

+cms uses [jinja2](http://jinja.pocoo.org/docs/dev/) to render templates.
+Any option specified in the [config section](#page-config) of a page is passed as a variable to the template.
+In addition, cms adds some variables itself:

 * **content:** This contains the contents of the page (from the contents section) as HTML.
 You will *need* to use this one in your templates, as there will be no content on the page otherwise.

-    * **title:** If not already specifed, cms will set this to a default value for the page title based on the filename.
+* **title:** If not already specifed in the page config, cms will set this to a defaul value for the page title based on the filename.
 It does this by replacing hyphens and underscores with spaces and capitalising the first letter.
-If you want to make use of this feature then make sure to use `title` as the variable for the page title in your templates.

-    * **site_index:** This is a list containing information about all pages on the site.
-Each page is a dictionary in the format:
+* **site_index:** This is a list containing information about the page heirarchy for the site.
+Each page is a dictionary of the form:

         {"title": <page title based on filename>,
          "url": <URL for the page>,
          "path": <path to file for the page>, "children": [<child pages>]}

-        This dictionary will also contain `index_page` if the page is an index page.
+    Where `children` is a list of child pages in the same format.

+* **sub_index:** This is a list in the same format as `site_index` that only includes pages beneath the current page in the navigational heirarchy.
+This variable is only present when the page is an index page.

 * **header_links:** This is a list in the same format as `site_index` and can be used to construct a menu for the site.
-Currently this is the same as `site_index` but only goes two levels deep.
+Currently this is the same as `site_index`.

 * **breadcrumbs:** This is a list of pages in the same format as `site_index` that shows the location of the current page in the heirarchy.
 The top level page is first, and the current page is last.
 See [here](http://ui-patterns.com/patterns/Breadcrumbs) for info about breadcrumbs.

-    * <span id="index-page-option">**index_page:**</span>If a page is an index page (i.e. it is called index.md and there are other pages beneath it), `index_page` will be set to True.
+* <span id="index-page-option">**index_page:**</span> If a page is an index page (i.e. it is called index.md and there are other pages beneath it), this will be set to True

-* **Content section**

-    This section contains the actual content for the page, written in Markdown.